 Types of Lymphedema

-- Primary Lymphedema - develops without obvious cause and may be present at birth due to improper development of the lymphatic system.
+There are two types of lymphedema: primary and secondary.
+Primary Lymphedema develops without obvious cause and may be present at birth due to improper development of the lymphatic system.

 Signs and Symptoms